Yardbird Southern Table & Bar: Food

 Yardbird serves Southern food, specializing in fried chicken.
-The fried chicken is made using a recipe of the grandmother co-owner John Kunkel.
+The fried chicken is made using a family recipe.
 It's brined for 27 hours, dredged in secret herbs and spices, and fried.
 It's served with a honey hot sauce.
 Biscuits are made fresh every half hour.
 Bacon is made in house, which takes eight hours to make.
 The restaurant uses locally sourced ingredients, like local alligator, hogs and fish.

 The full menu has over 30 items.
 Appetizers include buttermilk biscuits with honey butter and jam and maple-glazed donuts topped with bacon.
 Entrees include fried half chicken with macaroni & cheese and pasta, Vermont sharp cheddar cheese waffle with maple syrup, a fried green tomato BLT, and chicken biscuit sandwiches.
 The Las Vegas location is the only Yardbird to serve a large Niman Ranch pork chop.

 The restaurant has an additional brunch menu, which includes strawberry waffles topped with chocolate sauce, strawberries and whipped cream, and avocado toast with prosciutto, a poached egg, and roasted tomatoes.

 Desserts include coffee cake with chocolate sauce and coffee ice cream and cinnamon apple pies with vanilla ice cream.